bridgethaney/Map_Design_Tiles/README.md

 ### Explanation

 This map, in particular, combines both the Basemap found in Map 1 and the school cafeteria inspection data of Map 2.
-It visualizes how basemaps and data layers can work together to find pattens in data within a geographical context.
+It visualizes how basemaps and data layers can work together to find patterns in data within a geographical context.
 In this case, the geographic focus is on New York City and surrounding areas.

 ### Zoom Level